Laurence D. Marks: Career

 In March 1985, Marks joined the faculty of Northwestern University as an assistant professor in the Department of Materials Science & Engineering.
 He received a Sloan Research Fellowship for physics in 1987.

 Marks was promoted to professor in June 1992.
-In 2019, he was a senior visiting scientist with the Suzhou Institute of Nano-tech and Nano-bionics (SINANO) of Chinese Academy of Sciences(CAS).
+He was chair of the IUCr Commission on Electron Crystallography for two terms from 2005 to 2010.
+In 2019, he was a senior visiting scientist with the Suzhou Institute of Nano-tech and Nano-bionics (SINANO) of the Chinese Academy of Sciences.
 In July 2023, Marks was selected for a Fulbright U.S. Scholar Program that allowed him to study triboelecticity in Australia.
 As of September 2023, Marks is an emeritus professor at Northwestern University.

 Starting from his PhD work, he studied nanotwinning, leading toward a way to directly image the atomic scale of nano-surfaces.
 One of his early research efforts led to the discovery of a type of nanoparticle now known as the Marks decahedron.
 He has been actively involved in many aspects of electron microscope development, including new methods to solve surface structures as well as using these instruments to discover phenomena such as graphitic materials on hip implants.
-His interests have more recently involved understanding how static electricity is generated by rubbing, the triboelectric effect.
+He also studies how static electricity is generated by rubbing, a phenomenon known as the triboelectric effect.